micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 And the word of the Lord came to me, saying,

 ###### 2
-"Son of man, set your face toward Jerusalem, preach[^a] against the holy places, and prophesy against the land of Israel;
+"Son of man, set your face toward Jerusalem, preach against the holy places, and prophesy against the land of Israel;

 ###### 3
 and say to the land of Israel, 'Thus says the Lord: "Behold, I _am_ against you, and I will draw My sword out of its sheath and cut off both righteous and wicked from you.